Rosalie Bradford

-Rosalie Bradford (August 27, 1943 – November 29, 2006) was an American woman who held the Guinness World Record as the world's heaviest woman.
+Rosalie Bradford (August 27, 1943 – November 29, 2006) was an American woman who once held the Guinness World Record as the world's heaviest woman.

 Weight gain

 In her early twenties she met a man whom she married.
 The couple eventually had a son.
 Bradford found herself staying home with their son and cooking a lot.
 Her weight continued to accelerate uncontrollably, as did her appetite.
 She eventually tried several diets and joined Weight Watchers with little success.

 Finally, after a blood infection landed her in the hospital, Bradford gave up on exercise altogether when the necessary bed rest allowed for her weight gain to accelerate.
 She remained immobile for eight years.
 She measured at 1200 lb in January 1987.
 In 1988, she became so depressed and frustrated that she attempted to commit suicide with painkillers, although, due to her weight, these only made her sleep for a couple of days.